Saurabh Garg: Government of Odisha

-In the Govt. of Odisha, as principal secretary, agriculture and framers empowerment he led the development of a direct income transfer scheme for farmers and an agricultural policy focusing on the use of technology.
+In the Govt. of Odisha, as principal secretary, agriculture and farmers empowerment he led the development of a direct income transfer scheme for farmers and an agricultural policy focusing on the use of technology.
 He also served as chairman and managing director, Grid Corporation and Odisha Power Transmission Corporation.

 As commissioner-cum-secretary, housing and urban development, he spearheaded the development of the Odisha Urban Infrastructure Development Fund (OUIDF).
 He also served as commissioner-cum-secretary, in the Department of Public Enterprises where he worked to increase accountability and improving governance of state-owned enterprises.

 As commissioner-cum-secretary, Department of Industries in Odisha Government, his responsibilities were for improving the business investment climate and to strengthen the industrial infrastructure.
 As MD of the IDCOL Cement, Garg helped in making the state owned 1-million-ton cement company a market leader in the State of Odisha.

 At the field level, he has worked in implementing all development and social security program of the government in the districts of Kalahandi, Bargarh and Keonjhar.